Donor Profile

 How much ODA does the Netherlands contribute?

-In 2022, the Netherlands was the 8th largest donor country, spending US$6.5 billion on ODA.
-This corresponded to 0.67% of its GNI, putting it in 6th place in a ranking of countries’ ODA expenditures relative to the size of their economies.
+The 2023 preliminary ODA figures show that the Netherlands was the 7th-largest donor country, spending US$7.4 billion on ODA.
+This corresponded to 0.66% of its GNI, putting it in 7th place in a ranking of countries’ ODA expenditures relative to the size of their economies.

 How is the Netherlands’ ODA changing?